Beej126/BeejBlog/content/posts/2019-07-24-gBox-resurrected.md

 ## The Geek Love

-Back around 2002, I was sitting in my company lunch room, browsing the ads section of an [InfoWorld](https://en.wikipedia.org/wiki/InfoWorld) when I saw this barebones kit they were calling the "gCube".
+Back around 2002, I was sitting in my company lunch room, browsing the ads section of an [InfoWorld](https://en.wikipedia.org/wiki/InfoWorld) when I saw this barebones kit they were calling the "gBox".
 I remember instantly digging the acrylic wrapped aluminum look, similar to the Power Mac G4 Cube that got a lot of press back then.

 ## Old School References
 I've gathered some Internet Archive (aka "Wayback Machine") links to the reviews and marketing of this case from various distributors.